vbrusse/doca-comch/README.md

 ### Experimental Setup

-* The project is not using Cloud RAN and neither CNF deployments in K8s
+* The project is not using Cloud RAN and it is not using CNF (Conteinerized Network Function) deployments in K8s and neither VNF.

 * Ensure this [OpenAirKernelMainSetup](https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirKernelMainSetup#ubuntu-1604-ltslinux-kernel-version-48-or-higher) and if the host is not using any ISA (instruction Set Archirecture) of AVX2-512.